Janzhuj/janzhuj.github.io/_posts/2023-10-19-Customer-Usage-Data-Analysis-for-the-FitBit-Fitness-Tracker.md

 ![Rplot-3-1](/figs/2023-10-19-FitBit-Fitness-Tracker/Rplot-3-1.jpeg)

-The activity Plots of the days of the week shows that Saturday recorded the most active day for our customer, followed by Tuesday.
-Saturday was a weekend and most people probably had more time to exercise.
-The curious things was that Tuesday was the second most active day.
-We need to dive deeper on what caused this sudden increase in activity.
-Customers had the highest average sleep time on Sunday, which probably from all the intense activities done on Saturday.
-Increasing sleep on Wednesday also coincided with the increasing activity shown on Tuesday.
+The Activity Plots for the days of the week reveal that our customers were most active on Saturdays, followed closely by Tuesdays.
+Given that Saturday is a part of the weekend, it’s likely that people had more leisure time to engage in physical activities.
+Interestingly, Tuesday emerged as the second most active day, a trend that warrants further investigation to understand the underlying cause of this surge in activity.
+Our data also showed that customers recorded the highest average sleep duration on Sundays, possibly recuperating from the intense activities undertaken on Saturday.
+Additionally, an increase in sleep observed on Wednesdays aligns with the heightened activity levels seen on Tuesdays

 ### 3.4 Analyze user types